December 19, 2022

 - Which companies will the CSRD apply to?

 - When will the CSRD be enacted into law?
 What’s the timeline?

 - How can OneTrust help?

 Watch the webinar “Unpacking the CSRD” to learn more about the steps your company can take to get ready for the CSRD

 What’s the CSRD?

-CSRD stands for Corporate Sustainability Reporting Directive and is a proposed ESG rule to make sustainability disclosures by European companies more comprehensive and comparable to one another, similar to financial accounting and reporting.
+CSRD stands for Corporate Sustainability Reporting Directive and is a new rule to make sustainability disclosures by European companies more comprehensive and comparable to one another, like financial accounting and reporting.
 It is part of the European Union (EU) Action Plan on Financing Sustainable Growth (2018) and EU Green Deal (2019).
 These larger initiatives are focused on creating a common taxonomy and more consistent flow of standardized information from companies to investors and other stakeholders.
 Today, it can be difficult to compare and benchmark sustainability reports as the information disclosed varies widely across a multitude of reporting standards and frameworks.
 The CSRD aims to address this challenge by establishing standard ESG reporting requirements that meet the needs of all stakeholders.